 When evidence is entered in a Bayesian network or Dynamic Bayesian network, the Probability (likelihood)

 the network could have generated that data.
 The lower the value, the less likely.

-Note: The Log Likelihood is also reported, as the can often report zero, due to underflow caused by the repeated multiplication of small probability values, using floating point arithmetic.
+P(e) can often report zero, due to underflow caused by the repeated multiplication of small probability values, using floating point arithmetic.

 An example of zero likelihood: